thangckt/github-desktop-plus/docs/branch-name-presets.md

 ### Step 3: Configure GitHub Desktop

 1. Open GitHub Desktop.
-2. Open the Preferences window (`Ctrl + ,` on Windows/Linux, `Cmd + ,` on macOS).
+1. Open the Preferences window (`Ctrl + ,` on Windows/Linux, `Cmd + ,` on macOS).
-3. Go to the "Integrations" tab.
+1. Go to the "Integrations" tab.
-4. Under "Generate branch name presets", click "Choose..." to open the file picker and select your script.
+1. Under "Generate branch name presets", click "Choose..." to open the file picker and select your script.
-5. Click "Save" to apply the changes.
+1. Click "Save" to apply the changes.

+> [!IMPORTANT]
+> If your script needs to return different values depending on the current repository, make sure that the "Arguments" field contains `%TARGET_PATH%`, which will be replaced with the full path of the repository.

 ## Example Scripts